cloudtrust/event-emitter/README.md

 ## Compilation

+Java 8 is required (Java 9+ is not supported yet).

 ### Build and Tests
 This module contains both unit and integration tests, and a parent inherited from Kecloak tests for simplifying the POM content.